Scuba diving with loggerhead turtles in Isla Mujeres

 Intervals of 12-17 days during nesting season

-Average of 112 eggs
+An average of 112 eggs

-Eggs weight 32.7g/1.2oz
+Eggs weigh 32.7g/1.2oz

 Returns to nest every 2-4 years

-Takes about 1-2 hours to complete the nesting process
+It takes about 1-2 hours to complete the nesting process

-Generally at night in the open
+Generally, at night in the open

-Temperatures of 24ºc to 26ºc tend to produce males and temperatures of 32ºc to 34ºc tend to produce females.
-Outside of the extremes of these ranges, eggs are just not viable
+Temperatures of 24ºc to 26ºc tend to produce males, and temperatures of 32ºc to 34ºc tend to produce females.
+Outside of the extremes of these ranges, eggs are just not viable.

 It takes 45-80 days for an egg to hatch (depending upon temperature)